xtremespb/zspa/README.md

 ### routes.json

 Define your routes here.
 [Router5](https://router5.js.org/) is used in the background, so you will need to use the corresponding syntax.
-Each route looks as the following:
+Each route has the following structure:

 ```
 {